Vaccination vacations: how being jabbed will ease travel restrictions for millions

 Quarantine-free admission to the UK is allowed only from a handful of “green list” locations, including Gibraltar, Iceland, Malta, Madeira and the Balearic Islands of Spain.

-The amber list restrictions have been described as an effective travel ban, preventing people from booking summer holidays and making trips to visit family and partners.
+The amber list restrictions have been described as effectively a travel ban, preventing people from booking summer holidays and making trips to visit family and partners.
 In addition, the sudden move of Portugal from the green list to amber last month undermined customer confidence in booking summer trips.

 Sixteen months after the coronavirus pandemic began, many people who are separated from loved ones, or need to make business trips, or simply want to escape abroad, are increasingly desperate for the chance to travel with relatively little hassle and expense.